Equivariant Evidential Deep Learning for Interatomic Potentials: Experiments

 \subsection{Evaluation on \textit{Ab Initio} Liquid Water Thermodynamics}

-We evaluate $\text{e}^2$IP on the \textit{ab initio} liquid water benchmark of Cheng \textit{et al.}~\cite{cheng2019ab} (revPBE0-D3).
-Liquid water is a demanding condensed-phase setting: strong anharmonic fluctuations and nuclear quantum effects induce substantial, configuration-dependent variability in atomic forces.
-This benchmark stress-tests whether UQ remains \emph{reliable and actionable} under realistic physical noise, i.e., whether predicted confidence levels agree with empirical frequencies which is a prerequisite for uncertainty-aware workflows such as risk control in long-timescale molecular dynamics, anomaly screening, and ranking decisions in active learning.
+We evaluate on the \textit{ab initio} liquid water benchmark~\cite{cheng2019ab} (revPBE0-D3), a demanding condensed-phase setting where strong anharmonic fluctuations produce configuration-dependent force variability.
+This stress-tests whether UQ remains reliable under realistic physical noise --- a prerequisite for uncertainty-aware workflows such as active learning and risk control.

 We use an 80\%/10\%/10\% train/validation/test split and report mean $\pm$ std over five random seeds.
-We compare against an ensemble baseline consisting of five independently trained models with different random seeds, reporting both its raw output (Ensemble(raw)) and a post-hoc calibrated variant (Ensemble(cal)).
-The calibration fits a single isotropic scale $\sigma^2$ on the validation set to target $\sim 0.9$ coverage and is fixed for test evaluation (Appendix~\ref{app:ensemble_sigma_cal}).
+We compare against several baselines: (1) a deep ensemble (DE) consisting of five independently MAP-trained models, reported both raw (DE(raw)) and with post-hoc isotropic calibration (DE(cal), $\sigma^2$ fitted on validation set; Appendix~\ref{app:ensemble_sigma_cal}); (2) a heteroskedastic deep ensemble (MVE-DE) where each of K=5 members predicts both force mean and per-component diagonal variance, trained with Gaussian NLL loss following the standard MVE formulation~\cite{scalia2020evaluating,kellner2024uncertainty}; (3) a shallow ensemble (SE) with shared backbone and K=5 independent output heads~\cite{kellner2024uncertainty}; and (4) the diagonal evidential baseline eIP~\cite{xu2025evidential}.